xxc3nsoredxx/sedutil/README.md

 On the next boot, the drive will present the shadow MBR to the system and the updated PBA will boot.
 After entering your password, the machine will reboot.
 If the password was entered correctly, the drive will be unlocked, the actual contents of the drive will be visible, and the boot will continue as normal.

+# Copyright
+This software is Copyright 2014-2017 Bright Plaza Inc. <drivetrust@drivetrust.com>
+Copyright 2020-2021 xxc3nsoredxx

+This file is part of sedutil.

+sedutil is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+sedutil is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with sedutil.
+If not, see <http://www.gnu.org/licenses/>.

 # IGNORE ANYTHING BELOW THIS LINE